MAlicata/ApiRestDigitalLibrary/README.md

 | `pages`           | `integer` |  number of pages    |

 #### Update a field of a book
+This API helps you to update at least one field the a book.
 ```http
   PATCH /api/v1/books/${id}
 ```
+All fields are not required
 | Parameter         | Type      | Description         |
 | :--------         |:-------   | :------------------ |
 | `pages`           | `integer` |  number of pages    |

 #### List all reviews
+This API heps you list all review records
 ```http
   GET /api/v1/reviews
 ```